harshkanani23/EEE-python-project/README.md

 Find out the total electricily bill.

 This just a test program.
-Built in python, with xlwt, pandas and hark work.
+Built in python, with xlwt, pandas and hard work.